ChenweWu/personal-website/content/publication/example8/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In preparation for *Nature Communications*
+publication: Submitted to ARVO 2023, In preparation for *Nature Communications*
-publication_short: In preparation for *Nature Communications*
+publication_short: Submitted to ARVO 2023, In preparation for *Nature Communications*

 tags: []